VERSIONS OF HELL

-This version of Hell is just another attempt to justify God for tormenting souls for all eternity for the sins that the persons commented in this lifetime.
-Some Protestants believe that the sins of a person in this lifetime are not enough for a soul to be tormented for all eternity, but all souls that had been in the lost persons that sins in this lifetime, these souls will keep on sinning after they are in Hell, and not one soul will ever stop sinning; therefore, the tormenting of these souls by God will never stop.
-If all souls in Hell grows worse and worse as time goes on, after millions of ages have passed the evil of these in Hell will be to terrible, to revolting to even think upon; who can believe the revolting evil that will exit, countless times more evil than when a soul is first put in Hell if evil will be growing without end, if the eternal sinning version of Hell were true?
+This version of Hell is just another attempt to justify God for tormenting souls for all eternity for the sins that the persons commented in their lifetime.
+Some Protestants believe that the sins of a dead person in their lifetime was not enough for a soul to be tormented for all eternity, but all souls that had been in the lost dead persons that sins in their lifetime, these souls will keep on sinning after they are in Hell, and not one soul will ever stop sinning; therefore, the tormenting of these souls by God will never stop.
+If all souls in Hell grows worse and worse as time goes on, after millions of ages have passed the evil of these in Hell will be to terrible, to revolting to even think upon; who can believe the revolting evil that will exit, countless times more evil than when a soul is first put in Hell if evil will be growing without end, if the endless sinning version of Hell were true?

 “Sin is the transgression of the law,” therefore, if there were sin after the Judgment Day there would have to be given a law to transgress.
 There is not one word about there beings a new law given to the souls that had been in the dead persons after the judgment; or not one word that there will be a law and sin after the judgment, and souls that had been in the lost will continue to sin is a one-hundred present made up adding to God’s word to try to justify endless torment by God.
 If it were true that the souls that had been in sinner could never stop sinning after death then would it not be true that the sinner cannot stop sinning in this lifetime; therefore, no one could ever be saved?